cesarmiquel/simple-ai-examples/readme.md

-# Simple Neuranal Network Training Samples
+# Simple Neural Network Training Samples

 This repository has several toy training sets and examples for experimenting with a simple two layer neural network (NN).
 In each example you have a `LearnCard.xlsx` spreadsheet which